Want to know where to go in Vietnam? What is the must see in Vietnam? We have got you covered with this ultimate guide of where to go in Vietnam!!

 Yes, you saw that right, ten cent beers.
 There are tons of cooking schools but my favourite restaurant Cafe 43 has cooking lessons for $5 a person and then you pay for the menu item you’d like to cook, and it’s a private one on one cooking class.
 I would recommend at least 3 days in Hoi An, and try and time it during a Hoi An lantern festival which is every full moon.
 The town is lit up with gorgeous lanterns, don’t forget your camera.
-I stayed at Hoi An Prince hotel for $17 with free breakfast and bike rentals only $1 a day, it is outside the city but the price can’t be beaten.
+There is plenty of great hotels in Hoi An but I stayed at Hoi An Prince hotel for $17 with free breakfast and bike rentals only $1 a day, it is outside the city but the price can’t be beaten.

 For a slightly different version of Vietnam, head up into the cool mountains to the town village of Dalat.
 Getting there is an easy bus ride from either Ho Chi Minh or Da Nang.
 Pick a central hotel that is close to the centre of town and that offers the use of bicycles – the town isn’t big, so a great way to get around is by bike.
 The streets are lined with beautiful French colony style buildings that were barely touched during the various conflicts over the last 100 years – it was an escape from the humidity for the French.